Norman J. Crabtree Memorial Aviation Scholarship

 Award Amounts

-• One (1) scholarship may be awarded in the amount of $2500 to an enrolled (or to be enrolled) aviation degree-seeking student at one of Ohio's colleges or universities.
+• Two (2) scholarships may be awarded in the amount of $2,500 each to an enrolled (or to be enrolled) aviation degree-seeking student at one of Ohio's colleges or universities.
 The areas of study include, but are not limited to Flight Technologies, Aviation Engineering, Aviation Management, and Aviation Maintenance.

-• One (1) scholarship may be awarded in the amount of $600 to an enrolled (or to be enrolled) certificate-seeking A&P student at one of Ohio's technical colleges, universities, or technical trade schools.
+• Two (2) scholarships may be awarded in the amount of $1,000 each to an enrolled (or to be enrolled) certificate-seeking A&P student at one of Ohio's technical colleges, universities, or technical trade schools.

-• Applicants are eligible to win only one scholarship, not both.
+• Applicants are eligible to win only one scholarship.

 Past scholarship recipients are encouraged to apply, provided that they still meet all eligibility requirements.
 Any flight training program must be associated with a degree program (i.e., Part 141 Program).
 Any maintenance program must be through an FAA-approved aviation maintenance technician program.